Credit by Examination

 Who should take the chemistry placement test?

-If you plan to study chemistry, biology, or a related field at Cornell, you should take the chemistry placement test.
-The chemistry department uses this test to place students into CHE 121-122 (Chemical Principles I and II) or CHE 161 (Accelerated General Chemistry), or into CHE 111 (Chemistry in the Natural World) as a refresher.
+Students who plan to study chemistry, biology, engineering, or prepare for a health-related profession should take the chemistry placement test.
+The chemistry department uses this test to place students into CHE 121-122 (Chemical Principles I and II) or CHE 161 (Accelerated General Chemistry), or to recommend a math review prior to CHE 121.

 If you scored a 5 on the chemistry AP test, you do not need to take the chemistry placement test; you will receive credit for CHE 161.
 If you scored a 4, plan to enroll in CHE 161 without taking the placement test.
 If you scored a 3 or lower (or did not take the chemistry AP test), take the placement test.

-If you are interested in taking a single chemistry course as part of your general education, take CHE 111 (Chemistry in the Natural World).
+If you are interested in taking a single chemistry course as part of your general education, plan to take CHE 111 (Chemistry in the Natural World - not offered every year).
 You do not need to take the placement test.

 Music Placement Test